BinGitMaker/BinGitMaker/README.md

 I'm located in Paris - France.

-👯 I’m looking to collaborate on traineeship for 6months starting the 7th of March 2022.
+👯 I’m looking to collaborate on Company Internship for 4 to 6months starting March 2022.

 🔭 I’m currently working on my 3rd and last School Project.